kaismic/all-tmd-v1/README.md

 # All-TMD

-All-TMD trains a car/bus/train classifier from a selected immutable training dataset plus collector calibration sessions, then evaluates the fitted model against collector holdout sessions.
+All-TMD trains a transport mode classifier from a selected immutable training dataset plus collector calibration sessions, then evaluates the fitted model against collector holdout sessions.
 The first adapters support US-TMD and NOR-TMD; the shared pipeline is designed so another source can be added with